-You see, I don’t worry about cost, I care about the value.
+You see, I don’t worry about the cost.
+I care about the value.
 This is a big difference.
-My financial worries are not about now, but about the long-term aspect of life and money in the future.
+My financial worries are not about now but the long-term aspect of life and money in the future.

-Paying off my debt is not about the right now, it's about my future.
-When you're cheap, you are worrying now; while us frugal folks, we worry about the future.
+Paying off my debt is not about right now.
+It’s about my future.
+When you’re cheap, you worry about right now, while we frugal folks worry about the future.

 I love saving money, but not at other people’s expenses.

-If I was being cheap, I would have taken you up on a dinner offer and expected you to pay for it! 😉 Instead, I would have invited you to my home and made dinner for us.
+If I were cheap, I would have taken you up on a dinner offer and expected you to pay for it! 😉 Because I am frugal, I would have invited you to my home and made dinner for us instead.